Get the worry-free services and expert support you need to start your business in Maine today.

 Maine offers business incentives too.
 SBA lenders are located statewide, and the Finance Authority of Maine (FAME) may be able to support your startup.
 Basing your business in one of Maine’s 32 Opportunity Zones could also bring favorable taxes and other benefits.
 Maine businesses may also be eligible for various federal grants, but check the requirements before applying.

-Two common business structures are the sole proprietorship and the limited liability company (LLC).
+Two common business entity options are the sole proprietorship and the limited liability company (LLC).

 An LLC will need to be registered with the Maine Secretary of State, and you’ll register the LLC’s name with the state’s Bureau of Corporations.
 There may also be annual state filing requirements and fees.
 Also, consider an operating agreement that guides management and partners on day-to-day operations.

 LLCs tend to offer more favorable taxation.
 They distribute their profits to owners, which are then taxed.
 By contrast, C corporation profits are taxed directly at the business level.
-Plus, the “limited liability” aspect of the LLC can shield your personal assets from harm resulting from business debts or lawsuits.
+Plus, the “limited liability” aspect of an LLC in Maine can shield your personal assets from harm resulting from business debts or lawsuits.
 With a sole prop, if the business gets sued, you as the owner get sued.

 Other costs may include the leasing, purchasing, and/or remodeling of property, plus ongoing expenses like electricity, water/sewer, gas, and internet.
 Transportation, shipping, fuel, tools and technology procurement, and maintenance are other costs to keep in mind.